LeanneTN/CoV-DTI/README.md

 To run our experiments:
 1. Unzip data.rar or data_original.rar in ./data.
 The latter one corresponds to the original dataset we used in the manuscript while the former one added new virus protein-human protein interaction data [Gordon, D.E., Jang, G.M., Bouhaddou, M. et al. A SARS-CoV-2 protein interaction map reveals targets for drug repurposing.
 Nature (2020)] that further improved the prediction performance.

-2. <code> cd ./src </code>, execute <code>python NeoDTI_for_COVID19.py</code> to run the 10 fold cross validation results of NeoDTI as well as the prediction results.
+2. <code> cd ./src </code>, execute <code>python NeoDTI_for_COVID19.py</code> to run a 10 fold cross validation of NeoDTI as well as the prediction results.
 Options are:
 `-d: The embedding dimension d, default: 512.`
 `-n: Global norm to be clipped, default: 1.`
 `-k: The dimension of project matrices, default: 256.`
-`-r: The number of 10 fold cross validation to run, default: 10.`
+`-r: The number of 10 fold cross validation to run, default: 1.`
 `-e: The epoch number for model training, default: 5000.`
 `-l: L2 regularization strength, default: 0.`
 The results are stored in ./output.